Ekweremadu: South-East Leaders Split over Planned Transfer to Nigerian Prison

 Isiguzoro argued that Ekweremadu had paid his dues to the Igbo nation and should be rehabilitated.
 He added that if the move helped Tinubu stabilise his re-election bid in 2027, the South-East had no choice but to support.

-PDP chairman backs government’s decision
+PDP chairman backs government’s decision on Ekweremadu

-Abia State Peoples Democratic Party Chairman, Abraham Amah, said there was nothing wrong with Tinubu’s administration taking steps it considered appropriate.
+Abia state Peoples Democratic Party chairman, Abraham Amah, said there was nothing wrong with Tinubu’s administration taking steps it considered appropriate.
 He noted that governance was a continuum and each administration acted based on prevailing realities.

 He said: